EmGarr/kerod/README.md

 - Rich [Documentation](https://emgarr.github.io/kerod/)
 - Multi-GPU
 - Mixed_precision.
 You can try it with this [notebook](https://colab.research.google.com/github/Emgarr/kerod/blob/master/notebooks/mixed_precision_pascal_voc_training_fpn50.ipynb)
+- No need to struggle to download COCO or PascalVoc.
+We only used `tensorflow_datasets`
 - Simple (again)

 ### Algorithms

 - [x] [Feature Pyramidal Network](https://arxiv.org/abs/1612.03144)
 - [ ] [Mask-RCNN](https://arxiv.org/abs/1703.06870) (Much of the pieces are already here just need to put everything together.
 It will arrive soon.)
+- [ ] (checkout **detr*** branch)[End to end object detection with transformers](https://ai.facebook.com/research/publications/end-to-end-object-detection-with-transformers).
 - [ ] [Object Relation Network for object detection](https://arxiv.org/abs/1711.11575): aims to replace the fast-rcnn head multiclass nms.
 Will allow to make a better usage of the GPU (The NMS is used on CPU and block the serving efficiency).
-- [ ] (checkout **detr*** branch)[End to end object detection with transformers](https://ai.facebook.com/research/publications/end-to-end-object-detection-with-transformers).

 ### No configuration file